gitGood6969/BugTracking/README.txt

 TriagerBugListController        [Controller]
 BugList                         [Entity]

+#73 As a User, I want to be able to provide comments on the bug so that I can discuss with others how to fix it.
+BugCommentUI                    [Boundary]
+BugCommentController            [Controller]
+BugList                         [Entity]

 #79 As a User, I want to be able to search for bugs through keywords so that I can find the bug based on the description that I entered.
 SearchByKeywordUI               [Boundary]
 SearchByKeyworkController       [Controller]